annacakes281/annas-cookbook-blog/README.md

 ### **_Reasons Behind The Blog_**

 I decided to make a Cookbook Blog as I am always cooking at home and thought getting my recipes out there and just food ideas that I make would be an interesting concept.
-It seemed like the most appropriate idea at the time and I enjoyed creating it.
+It seemed like the most appropriate idea at the time, and I enjoyed creating it.

 Although throughout the process I did change my design idea a few times from a standard website and then decided to create a blog instead as I wanted to be able to only post my own recipes rather than having different users posting theirs.

 ### **_Inspirations_**

-There were a few different websites and blogs that I used for inspirations and for creating my inital ideas for the blog.
+There were a few different websites and blogs that I used for inspirations and for creating my initial ideas for the blog.
 I mainly used them for some design and layout ideas.

 - [Natasha's Kitchen](https://natashaskitchen.com/) was one of the blog websites I used as inspiration for a blog as my idea, as this is a website that I have used several times myself when making food and I really like how it is set out, as well as easy to use.
 - [Cookpad](https://cookpad.com/uk/home) was a website I looked at during my design phase for ideas on layout and ideas of how I could design my website.
-This website was going to be used as an inital design before I decided to create a blog instead, however I did still decide to implement a section from here.
+This website was going to be used as an initial design before I decided to create a blog instead, however I did still decide to implement a section from here.
 - [Let the Baking Begin](https://letthebakingbegin.com/) was another blog that I looked at when creating my blog idea for how to create my layout and features to include.
 This is another blog that I have personally used before.
-- [CodeStar Blog](https://github.com/Code-Institute-Solutions/Django3blog/tree/master) was the project I did follow from to help create the inital base for my blog, although I did make several changes to the code, design, views, models to suite my blog.
+- [CodeStar Blog](https://github.com/Code-Institute-Solutions/Django3blog/tree/master) was the project I did follow from to help create the initial base for my blog, although I did make several changes to the code, design, views, models to suite my blog.

 ### **_My Thoughts_**

 I really enjoyed using Django to create my blog, despite having some issues that I needed to think outside the box to fix.
 I used several different external libraries with Django to help create several features, such as [Cloundinary](https://cloudinary.com/) to store my images and media files externally, [Bootstrap](https://getbootstrap.com/) as a framework for further CSS design and [ElephantSQL](https://www.elephantsql.com/) as an external SQL database.
 I will further discuss the external libraries that were used in the <a href="#external-libraries">External Libraries</a> section.

-I would definetly use Django again for future projects and I would like to learn more about the different features involved to be able to create more complex projects in the future.
+I would definitely use Django again for future projects and I would like to learn more about the different features involved to be able to create more complex projects in the future.
 One of my main struggles was with the python testing, so I mainly carried out manual testing.

 I am very happy with the blog that I have designed and the features that I have included, and I look forward to implementing more in the future.

 ## **Page Design**

-When creating my inital page design I used an application called Balsamiq to create a Wirefreme for my project.
-I had several ideas that I designed, and my final live design of my Blog differs from the inital wireframe design, due to changing of my idea throughout the course of implementation.
+When creating my initial page design I used an application called Balsamiq to create a Wireframe for my project.
+I had several ideas that I designed, and my final live design of my Blog differs from the initial wireframe design, due to changing of my idea throughout the course of implementation.

 ### **_Wireframes_**

-Below is the inital wireframe design I had for my project, however when creating my project my ideas had changed and I decided to go for a blog rather than a website.
-Although I still included some of the features from the inital design that I wanted to.
+Below is the initial wireframe design I had for my project, however when creating my project my ideas had changed and I decided to go for a blog rather than a website.
+Although I still included some of the features from the initial design that I wanted to.

-I created a view for the desktop and for mobile/tablet before deciding to implement more of the features that were avaliable using the Bootstrap framework.
+I created a view for the desktop and for mobile/tablet before deciding to implement more of the features that were available using the Bootstrap framework.

-<em>The inital desktop view for the website/blog</em>
+<em>The initial desktop view for the website/blog</em>
 <img src="readme_images/cookbook_blog_desk.jpg">

-<em>The inital mobile/tablet view for the website/blog</em>
+<em>The initial mobile/tablet view for the website/blog</em>
 <img src="readme_images/cookbook_blog_mob_tab.jpg">

-The inital design has changed from the finished design of the blog in a few ways:
+The initial design has changed from the finished design of the blog in a few ways:

 - The nav bar is displayed at the top of the page with a brand name, with the different nav links and search bar, as well as motto 'Release your Kitchen Creations'
 - There is an about section on the main page at the top rather than in the footer
-- Main section of recipe posts that is pagniated rather than the inital idea sections
+- Main section of recipe posts that is paginated rather than the initial idea sections
 - I decided to keep the 'Recipes for Everyone' section with two different categories for now:
-- - Drinks - which has its own model.
+  - Drinks - which has its own model.
   - Sauces - which uses the post model.

 <em>Homepage View 1</em>